 DAWs and Arcade

-While the standalone version of Arcade allows you to explore and play sounds, you will need a DAW in order to record and share those sounds.
-To do this, load Arcade within your DAW as an instrument plug-in.
+While the standalone version of Arcade allows you to explore and play sounds, you will need a DAW in order to record and save those sounds.
+To do this, load Arcade within your DAW as an instrument plugin.

-Loading Arcade within your DAW will allow you to create multi-track recordings, which involves layering different sounds/patterns on top of one another.
-For example, a song with drums, bass, and guitar is a multi-track recording.
+Loading Arcade within your DAW will allow you to create multi-track recordings, which involve layering different sounds and patterns on top of one another.
+For example: A song with drums, bass, and guitar is a multi-track recording.